stealth/crash/contrib/proxywars.md

 To setup a SOCKS5 proxy and configure it in the app as `Settings` -> `Data and Storage` -> `Proxy Settings` -> `Add Proxy` as SOCKS5 with `192.168.0.123` and port `1235`.

 ## Signal

 There is a [docu for Signal](https://github.com/signalapp/Signal-TLS-Proxy), using `nginx`.

 Unfortunately *Signal* is using TLS-in-TLS tunneling with SNI proxying in the inner tunnel which requires sort of more complex setup that can't be handled by *crash* alone.

+## DNS

+If DNS is blocked or filtered, you can forward DNS lookups via `-X 192.168.0.123 -U 53:[8.8.8.8]:53` and configure `192.168.0.123` as your DNS resolver.
+It requires to run *crashc* as root, since it needs to bind to the privileged port 53.
+DNS forwarding is usually not needed for the messenger proxy case, since the proxy is configured as an IP address.
+Sometimes though, external resources need to be accessed/resolved.

+## Public Access

+If you are a volunteer from Outside and want to donate public *crash* endpoints on your VPS without actually giving shell access to strangers, you can setup a dedicated user and set his shell to `/bin/cat` (manually editing `/etc/passwd` or via `chsh` but in this case you need to add `/bin/cat` to `/etc/shells`).

+You can then setup the *crash* keys as normal and distribute them to people Inside and asking them at which IP they want to have your active *crashd* connections terminated if they can't connect themselfes to Outside, or tell them how they can connect to your VPS.

+To avoid abuse, you might want to apply firewalling rules of that country's netrange and also filter outgoing connections to be only possible to the messenger service' networks/ports.